Orchestrate-Cloud-Storage/StorageClient/README.md

 Limelight Orchestrate Cloud Storage Java Client
 ======================

-Java client library for interacting with Limelight Orchestrate Cloud Storage via the HTTP JSON RPC API or via FTP.
+Java client library for interacting with Limelight Orchestrate Cloud Storage (LOCS) via the HTTP JSON RPC API or via FTP.

 *Note*: Unless specifically documented, support for the use of these tools is not included as part of your Limelight Orchestrate service accounts and associated Service Level Agreement (SLA).